 With our No Win No Fee service, you haven’t any worries about gambling your current finances, if we don’t win, you don’t need to pay us.
 If we win, our fees come out of your award at a maximum of 25% therefore there is no negative impact on your current finances at all.

-Legal Helpline are a very efficient and very experienced team of personal injury solicitors that have dealt with compensation claims for many years.
+Legal Helpline are a very efficient and very experienced claims management company who work with a panel of solicitors that have dealt with compensation claims for many years.
 We have a high success rate, often securing the maximum payout amounts for our clients.

 We are a friendly and reliable team that will work really hard on your behalf to get you the best outcome possible.
 Our expertise in the personal injury claims industry is second to none and so you can rest assure that your case will be in good hands.